rosell-dk/exec-with-fallback/README.md

 - proc_open()
 - shell_exec()

-In case all functions are unavailable, *exec()* is called.
-This ensures that the error handling will be exactly as usual.
+In case all functions are unavailable, a normal exception is thrown (class: Exception).
+This is more gentle behavior than real exec(), which on some systems throws FATAL error when the function is disabled.
+If you want exactly same errors, use `ExecWithFallback::execNoMercy` instead, which instead of throwing an exception calls *exec*, which will result in a throw (to support older PHP, you need to catch both Exception and Throwable.
+And note that you cannot catch on all systems, because some throws FATAL)

 In case none succeeded, but at least one failed by returning false, false is returned.
 Again to mimic *exec()* behavior.

 PS: As *shell_exec()* does not support *$result_code*, it will only be used when $result_code isn't supplied. *system()* is not implemented, as it cannot return the last line of output and there is no way to detect if your code relies on that.